Mac key convention: 'Ctrl' is used for 'Control', 'Apple' is used for 'Command' and 'Alt' is used for the 'Option' key.

-- Click on the ' Universal Access ' icon or press ' Tab ' repeatedly (you might need to press ' Ctrl ' + ' F7 ' first) to cycle through the icons until the ' Universal Access ' icon is highlighted and then press the ' Spacebar '.
+- Click on the ' Accessibility ' icon or press ' Tab ' repeatedly (you might need to press ' Ctrl ' + ' F7 ' first) to cycle through the icons until the ' Accessibility ' icon is highlighted and then press the ' Spacebar '.
 Fig 2

-- Click on the ' Mouse ' tab or ' Mouse & Trackpad ' if using a laptop, or press ' Ctrl ' + ' F7 ' (once or twice) to highlight one of the four tabs for example ' Seeing ' is normally the start tab and then press the left or right arrow key to select the ' Mouse ' tab.
+- Click on the ' Mouse ' or ' Mouse & Trackpad ' option if using a laptop, or press ' Ctrl ' + ' F7 ' (once or twice) to highlight one of theoptions for example ' Display ' and then press the up or down arrow key to select the ' Mouse ' or ' Mouse & Trackpad ' option.

 Note: If this does not work it could be because your computer settings cannot be changed due to local IT policies - contact your local IT support for further help.